github/docs/content/osmand/setup/uninstall-or-reset-without-losing-your-data.md

 -   Using a file manager app, delete the newly created (almost empty) OsmAnd data folder, and rename your old (preserved) data folder back
 -   Restart OsmAnd
--   Go to Settings / Download maps: Your existing offline maps should now be listed on tab Local.
+-   Go to `Settings / Download maps`: Your existing offline maps should now be listed on tab Local.
 Go to the tab Update and tap the refresh icon, this should make OsmAnd finally aware maps are already present and can be used.